jplusplus/jquest/README.md

 To ease the deployment of jQuest, we provide a Dockerfile to build the app and get ready for production with a single command line:

-    docker build --build-arg ASSET_HOST=//www.jquestapp.com  -t jquest .
+    docker build --build-arg ASSET_HOST=//assets.jquestapp.com -t jquest .

-**Note:** Here we build the assets using the default but it can be your own server or a CDN.
+**Note:** Here we build the assets using the default host but it must be your own server or a CDN.

 ### Run the instance